chapmanmong/Project2/README.md

 ACT-Right is a investment advisory firm that has requested an evaluation of media impact on the price of stocks.
 Project In the News seeks to answer the following questions using established Natural Language and Linear Regression Model:

-- Can the sentiment for a stock  be determined by it being in the news?
+- Can the sentiment for a stock be determined based on it being in the news?
 - Is there any relationship between stock price and its sentiment?
 - Can sentiment be used to predict price of a stock?
 - Should ACT- Right use the developed model?